-Emergency Medical Services Supervisors in the United States take home approximately $15.18 per hour on average.
-Most people on this career path report moderate levels of job satisfaction.
-Unfortunately, some people in this line of work are without benefits — one-third lack coverage.
-On the flip side, a majority have medical insurance and more than half receive dental plans.
-Male Emergency Medical Services Supervisors who responded to the survey are more common than women; more than half (68 percent) are men.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.
+Emergency Medical Services Supervisors in the United States pull down an average of $15.68 per hour.
+Unfortunately, some people in this line of work are without benefits — just under one in three lack coverage.
+On the flip side, a strong majority have medical insurance and the larger part receive dental plans.
+The majority of individuals in this role claim moderate levels of job satisfaction.
+Male Emergency Medical Services Supervisors who responded to the survey are more common than women; more than half (67 percent) are men.
+Respondents to the PayScale salary survey provided the data for this report.

 |Salary||$43,451 - $82,416|